SaimShaikh/Cloud_Computing/AWS/AWS_DataSync/AWS_DataSync_Task_Options_Complete_Guide.md

-# AWS DataSync Task Options --- Complete Guide
+# AWS DataSync Task Options

 ## 1. What is AWS DataSync?